HITECHCRIME/HC_OVERVIEW/README.md

 - add lore snippet to hook /// DISCOVER HITECH CRIME UNIVERSE or something like that.
 Quote from the world?
 Some explanation or setting description?

+- use Linkfire to direct to the latest release (see if there is a gentler way of doing this)

 MOTHNODE_ Digital Life Heist [HC_SG01 / HITECH CRIME NARRATIVE UNIVERSE]

 /// OFFICIAL AUD_INJECTION FOR AGGROTRAP "DIGITAL LIFE HEIST" BY MOTHNODE_